 GeoTIFF is a public-domain image format that stores spatial information in a TIFF file and which has applications in mapping.
-Starting with Origin 2022b, Origin supports import of GeoTIFF files to both matrices and Image windows.
+Origin supports import of GeoTIFF files to both matrices and Image windows.

 To import a GeoTIFF file to the active matrix: